-[Note: Professor Brian Mullen died May 4, 2006, in Canterbury.
-Social Psychology Network is maintaining this profile for visitors who wish to learn more about Professor Mullen's work.]
+Professor Brian Mullen died May 4, 2006, in Canterbury.
+Social Psychology Network is maintaining this profile for visitors who wish to learn more about Professor Mullen's work.

-Professor Mullen's research interests: (1) applying social-cognitive principles to the study of group processes and intergroup behaviour; (2) the causes and consequences of cognitive representations of groups; (3) hate speech, ethnophaulisms (names for outgroups) and ethnonyms (names for ingroups); and (4) meta-analysis.
+Professor Brian Mullen has research interests in the following areas: (1) applying social-cognitive principles to the study of group processes and intergroup behaviour; (2) the causes and consequences of cognitive representations of groups; (3) hate speech, ethnophaulisms (names for outgroups) and ethnonyms (names for ingroups); and (4) meta-analysis.

 - Culture and Ethnicity